 This glossary is not intended to be an exhaustive list of every word and term used in conversations regarding diversity, inclusion and equity.
 Because of the way language works especially around these concepts, many of these words and terms will continue to evolve.
 Nevertheless, it can be useful to have a reference that provides basic working definitions to help guide discussions.

 The extent to which a facility is readily approachable and usable by individuals with disabilities, particularly such areas as the personnel office, worksite and public areas.

 Someone who speaks up for themselves and members of their identity group.

 A policy designed to redress past discrimination against women and minority groups through measures to improve their economic and educational opportunities.
 More recently, the policies have expanded the depth for covering individuals with disabilities and protected veterans.

 A person of one social identity group who stands up in support of members of another group; typically member of dominant group standing beside member(s) of targeted group.

-The process by which the brain uses mental associations that are so well established as to operate without awareness, intention, or control; a preference or an inclination, especially one that inhibits impartial judgment.
+The process by which the brain uses cognitive associations that are so well-established as to operate without awareness, intention or control.
+May be a neutral preference or an inclination, or reflection of social stereotypes.

 An approach that considers multiple cultural factors (e.g., beliefs, values, norms, language, experiences, gender, sexual orientation/gender identity, age, class, education) in the design and delivery of services, training, research, collaboration/partnerships and community engagement.